 - a short, bristle-like caudal cilium

-Tetrahymena rostrata was first described by Kahl as Paraglaucoma rostrata and later placed in Tetrahymena by Corliss.
-The identification of Tetrahymena rostrata in field samples is difficult by the life cycle of this ciliate.
+Tetrahymena rostrata was first described by Kahl as Paraglaucoma rostrata and later assigned to Tetrahymena by Corliss.
+The identification of Tetrahymena rostrata in field samples is difficult given the the life cycle of this ciliate.
 It is facultatively parasitic in slugs (e.g. Deroceras reticulatum) or grazes on dead rotifers and insect larvae (s. fig. 4 a-b).
-During life cycle, Tetrahymena rostrata passes through different developmental stages and assumes different body shapes (slender oval and transparent to pear-shaped and opaque) depending on its nutritional state.
+During life cycle, Tetrahymena rostrata passes through different developmental stages and assumes different body shapes (slender-oval and transparent to pear-shaped and opaque) depending on its nutritional state.
 In addition to this variability, Tetrahymena rostrata is also easily confused with Glaucoma maupasi.
 However, the latter species has no caudal cilium and the contractile vacuole on the left side.

 Tetrahymena rostrata is best identified by the transverse striation of the pellicle (s. fig. 1e), the caudal cilium and the mouth opening in the anterior fifth with an undulating membrane on the right side (s. fig. 3b).

 Fig. 1 a-e: Tetrahymena rostrata.
 L = 74 µm.
 Different focal planes of a freely swimming specimen.
 Note the cross-rippled pellicle (fig. 1e).
 CC = caudal cilium.
 Obj.
 60 X.

 Fig. 2 a-c: Tetrahymena rostrata.
 L = 54 µm.
 Different focal planes of a slightly squashed specimen.
 CC = caudal cilium, CV = contractile vacuole, EX = fringe of extrusomes, Ma = macronucleus, Mi = micronucleus, MO = mouth opening.
 Obj.
 100 X.